Pairing phase diagram for electron-doped cuprates in the square-lattice $t-U-V$ Hubbard model: Model

 Motivated by the above studies, we examine the roles of the NN electron interactions in the $t-U-V$ model on the square lattice, aiming at identifying a minimal model capable of describing the phase diagram of the electron-doped cuprates.
+We want to find the reason why SC is suppressed on the electron-doped side.
 The Hamiltonian is given by

 where $c_{i,\sigma}^\dag$ ($c_{i,\sigma}^{\,}$) is electron creation (annihilation) operator with spin $\sigma$ = $\uparrow,\downarrow$, and $n_{i,\sigma}=c_{i,\sigma}^\dag c_{i,\sigma}$ is the electron number operator.
 The electron hopping amplitude $t_{i, j} = t$ if $i$ and $j$ are the NN sites, and $t_{i, j} = t^{\prime}$ for NNN sites.
 Here, we set $t=1$ as the energy unit.
 We use $t^{\prime}=0.2$ for electron doping, according to band-structure calculations in cuprates \cite{Andersen1995-pi,Hirayama2018-tm}. $U > 0$ is the on-site Coulomb repulsion. $V$ is the NN electron interactions, where $V < 0$ and $V > 0$ represent electron attraction and repulsion, respectively.
-In our recent work \cite{Cao2024-hj}, we find that NN electron attraction $V$ significantly promotes an exotic spin-triplet (p-wave) pairing phase in the hole doping region.
+In our recent work \cite{Cao2024-hj}, we find that NN electron attraction $V$ significantly promotes an exotic spin-triplet ($p$-wave) pairing phase in the hole doping region.
+Meanwhile, the $d$-wave pairing in the intermediate coupling regime shows insignificant response to the increase of $V$.
 Here, we systematically study the phase diagrams in the $t-U-V$ model for electron doping by using the constrained path quantum Monte Carlo~(CPQMC) \cite{Zhang1995-hn,Zhang1997-mr}, which partially solves sign problem concerning only the ground-state properties of the systems of interacting fermions at zero temperature.

-We define the effective pair momentum distribution function
+We define the effective pair momentum distribution function \cite{White1989-fn,Ying2018-ev}

 where $\zeta = d,\ d_{xy},\ p$ and $N$ is the number of lattice sites.
 The effective real space correlation for $d$-wave and $d_{xy}$-wave pairing operator $C^{\rm eff}_{\zeta-pair}(i,j) = \sum_{\delta_{\zeta},\delta'_{\zeta}}\langle {\Delta}_{\zeta}^{\dagger}(i,i+\delta_{\zeta}) {\Delta}_{\zeta}(j,j+\delta'_{\zeta}) \rangle - G^{\uparrow}_{i,j}G^{\downarrow}_{i+\delta_{\zeta},j+\delta'_{\zeta}})$.
 For $d$-wave, where $\Delta_{d}^\dagger(i)=c^\dagger_{i\uparrow}(c^\dagger_{i+x \downarrow}-c^\dagger_{i+y \downarrow}+c^\dagger_{i-x \downarrow}-c^\dagger_{i-y \downarrow})$ and $\delta^{(')}_{\zeta}$ are NN sites.
 For $d_{xy}$-wave, where $\Delta_{d_{xy}}^\dagger(i)=c^\dagger_{i\uparrow}(c^\dagger_{i+x+y \downarrow}-c^\dagger_{i-x+y \downarrow}+c^\dagger_{i-x-y \downarrow}-c^\dagger_{i+x-y \downarrow})$ and $\delta^{(')}_{\zeta}$ are the NNN sites. $G^{\sigma}_{i,j}= \langle c_{i\sigma}c^\dagger_{j\sigma} \rangle$ is the Green's function and $G^{\sigma}_{i,j}G^{\sigma}_{i,j}$ is the uncorrelated pairing structure factor.
 The effective real-space correlation for $p$-wave pairing operator $C^{\rm eff}_{ p-pair}(i,j) = \sum_{\delta_{\zeta},\delta'_{\zeta}}\langle {\Delta}_{p}^{\dagger}(i,i+\delta_{\zeta}) {\Delta}_{p}(j,j+\delta'_{\zeta}) \rangle - G^{\sigma}_{i,j}G^{\sigma}_{i+\delta_{\zeta},j+\delta'_{\zeta}})$, in which $\delta^{(')}_{\zeta}$ are the NN sites. $\Delta_{p}^\dagger(i)=c^\dagger_{i\sigma}(c^\dagger_{i+l \sigma}-c^\dagger_{i-l \sigma})$, with spin $\sigma=\uparrow, \downarrow$ representing the $\uparrow \uparrow$ and $\downarrow \downarrow$ pairing, and $l = x,\ y$ corresponds to the symmetries of $p_x$ and $p_y$, respectively.